Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Management has set a goal to reduce the number of physical servers in the datacenter by 10% this year.
 Your team is responsible for creating a plan to migrate 50% of the physical servers into virtualized systems.
-Which step of the continual improvement model are you currently working on?
+Which step of the Continual Improvement model are you currently working on?

 - [ ] Where do we want to be?
 - [x] How do we get there?